-On in a that are a second for a second What you must pay when you get these services What you must pay when you get these services Services that are covered for you Hospice care (continued) In-Network Out-of-Network For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in- network services If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for- Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost-sharing amount for these services.
+What you must pay What you must pay

+when you get these when you get these

+services services

+Services that are covered for you In-Network Out-of-Network

+Hospice care (continued)

+For hospice services and for services that

+are covered by Medicare Part A or B and

+are related to your terminal prognosis:

+Original Medicare (rather than our plan)

+will pay for your hospice services and any

+Part A and Part B services related to your

+terminal prognosis.
+While you are in the hospice program, your hospice provider will

+bill Original Medicare for the services that

+Original Medicare pays for.

+For services that are covered by Medicare

+Part A or B and are not related to your

+terminal prognosis: If you need non-

+emergency, non-urgently needed services

+that are covered under Medicare Part A or

+B and that are not related to your terminal

+prognosis, your cost for these services

+depends on whether you use a provider in

+our plan's network:

+If you obtain the covered services

+from a network provider, you only pay

+the plan cost sharing amount for in-

+network services

+If you obtain the covered services

+from an out-of-network provider, you

+pay the cost sharing under Fee-for-

+Service Medicare (Original Medicare)

+For services that are covered by our plan

+but are not covered by Medicare Part A or B:

+our plan will continue to cover plan-covered

+services that are not covered under Part A

+or B whether or not they are related to your

+terminal prognosis.
+You pay your plan cost

+sharing amount for these services.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare- certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/Practitioner services, including doctor's office visits: Specialist immunizations There is no 50% coinsurance No prior authorization required.
-Covered Medicare Part B services include: coinsurance or copay for the pneumonia, influenza, and Pneumonia vaccine Hepatitis B vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+See Physician/Practitioner services, including doctor's office visits: Specialist Immunizations No prior authorization required.
+Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Administration fee in providers' office may require a cost-share.
-We also cover some vaccines under our Part D prescription drug benefit.
-Please see Chapter 6 for more information about Part D prescription drug vaccines
+There is no coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines.
+50% coinsurance We also cover some vaccines under our Part D prescription drug benefit.
+Please see Cha information about l drug va Part D prescription